Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: SNR Evolution

 Eventually the FS will slow to the sound speed of the ambient medium.
-At this point the SN remnant effectively stops expanding, and the SN remnant enters the Fade-Away phase as the shock transitions to a sound wave in the ambient medium.
-The SN remnant will eventually be dispersed through random processes in the ISM.
+At this point the SNR effectively stops expanding, and the SNR enters the Fade-Away phase as the shock transitions to a sound wave in the ambient medium.
+The SNR will eventually be dispersed through random processes in the ISM.
 Any dust grains that survive to this stage will behave the same as they would in the general ISM.

-Before specifying the SN remnant environment we assume, we first mention the quantities of the SN remnant environment we require in order to describe accurately the dynamics of our dust grains. \S \ref{sect:grainproc} will describe in much greater detail why these quantities are important.
-The density, velocity, and temperature (and how they evolve with time) within the SN remnant are required, as these determine the drag experienced by the grains as well as the degree of erosion by the plasma.
+Before specifying the SNR environment we assume, we first mention the quantities of the SNR environment we require in order to describe accurately the dynamics of our dust grains. \S \ref{sect:grainproc} will describe in much greater detail why these quantities are important.
+The density, velocity, and temperature (and how they evolve with time) within the SNR are required, as these determine the drag experienced by the grains as well as the degree of erosion by the plasma.
 The composition of the plasma should also be detailed, since larger ions such as O/Si/S in sufficient concentrations can enhance erosion beyond that due to H and He.
-The grain's charge and the direction and strength of the SN remnant magnetic field are important since dust grains spiraling around magnetic field lines could potentially become trapped within the SN remnant, as we discuss in \S \ref{subsubsect:mag} below.
+The grain's charge and the direction and strength of the SNR magnetic field are important since dust grains spiraling around magnetic field lines could potentially become trapped within the SNR, as we discuss in \S \ref{subsubsect:mag} below.
 The charge is dependent on the material of the dust grain, which is itself dependent on where the dust is formed within the ejecta.
 Finally, the location of the dust grain's birthplace in the ejecta is significant, since it also affects when it will encounter the RS and its initial position and velocity.